Qiskit/rustworkx/docs/source/tutorial/dags.rst

 A topological sort of a directed acyclic graph defined as :math:`G = (V,E)` is a linear ordering of all its nodes such that if :math:`G` contains an edge :math:`(u, v)` then :math:`u` appears before `v`.
-This only works with dags because if there was a cycle in the graph :math:`G` then it's not possible to find such a linear ordering.
+This only works with DAGs because if there was a cycle in the graph :math:`G` then it's not possible to find such a linear ordering.

-A common application of dags is to use a topological sort is to schedule a sequence of jobs or tasks based on their dependencies.
+A common application of DAGs is to use a topological sort is to schedule a sequence of jobs or tasks based on their dependencies.
 These jobs are represented by nodes and if there is an edge from :math:`u` to :math:`v` if job :math:`u` must be completed before job :math:`v`.
 A topological sort